tummychow/pallor/README.md

 If you use an editor that is compatible with TextMate's `.tmTheme` format, just drop [pallor.tmTheme](pallor.tmTheme) into your editor.
 Unfortunately, I don't have any other syntax highlighting formats; ports are welcome.

 If you want to edit pallor's colors, the basic process is simple.
 Edit [colors.json](colors.json) to change the colors you don't like.
+Oh, and don't leave *anything* blank - every key must have a valid color associated with it.
+(Even the name and uuid must have values.)
 Then use [jgtr](https://github.com/tummychow/jgtr) to compile the template like so:

 ```bash
 $ jgtr -t pallor.tmTheme.tmpl.plist -d colors.json -o pallor.tmTheme